-BMW has been spotted testing prototypes for an updated version of the X6 for the first time.
+BMW has been spotted testing prototypes for an updated version of the X6.

-Prototypes for an updated version of the related X5 have been out and about for well over a year, and we should see both refreshed SUVs hit the market in the near future.
-They should go on sale later this year as 2023 models.
+Prototypes for an updated version of the related X5 have been out and about for well over a year, and both refreshed SUVs should arrive late this year or early next as 2023 models.
+Updated versions of the spicy X5 M and X6 M should arrive around the same time.

-The current X6 arrived in 2019 as a 2020 model, with the X5 arriving one year prior.
+The current X6 arrived in 2019 as a 2020 model, with the X5 hitting the market one year prior.
 In BMW tradition, the vehicles are now about to receive their respective mid-cycle updates.

 2023 BMW X6 facelift spy shots - Photo credit: S. Baldauf/SB-Medien